kvark/blade/blade-graphics/etc/motivation.md

 Blade is based on different set of assumptions from wgpu-hal:
 - *safety*: wgpu places safety first and foremost.
 Self-sufficient, guarantees no UB.
 Blade is on the opposite - considers safety to be secondary.
 Expects users to rely on native API's validation and tooling.
 - *API reach*: wgpu attempts to be everywhere, having backends for all the APIs it can reach.
 Blade targets only the essential backends: Vulkan and Metal.
 - *abstraction*: wgpu is completely opaque, with only a few unsafe APIs for interacting with external objects.
-Blade needs to be transparent, since it assumes modifcation by the user, and doens't provide safety.
+Blade needs to be transparent, since it assumes modifcation by the user, and doesn't provide safety.
 - *errors*: wgpu considers all external errors recoverable.
 Blade doesn't expect any recovery after the initialization is done.
 - *object copy*: wgpu-hal hides API objects so that they can only be `Clone`, and some of the backends use `Arc` and other heap-allocated backing for them.
 Blade keeps the API for resources to be are light as possible and allows them to be copied freely.
 - *bind group creation cost*: wgpu considers it expensive, needs to be prepared ahead of time.
 Blade considers it cheap enough to always create on the fly.